Tesla vehicle. Pexels Image.

 Tesla’s automotive gross profit includes the profit from sales of regulatory credits.
 You may find more information about Tesla’s regulatory credits here: regulatory credit.

-Automotive Sales, Leasing, and Services Gross Profit
+Automotive Sales, Leasing, and Services Gross Profit, Mix, and Growth

 Tesla’s automotive segment consists of automotive sales, automotive leasing, and services.